theory/justatheory/content/post/postgres/mini-summit-five.md

 ## Discussion

-*   David Wheeler (he/him): Thank you, Yurri, already some good discussion.
+*   David Wheeler (he/him): Thank you, Yurii, already some good discussion.
     What else do you all have?

 *   David G. Johnston: PG doesn't use semantic versioning.
 They we have a